featurestoreorg/featurestore-benchmarks/README.md

 ## Platforms included in this Benchmark

-The first feature stores evaluated by the teams at Hopsworks, KTH, and Karolinska Institute were chosen because they were (1) reproducible - you can create an account and re-run the code to reproduce the results, (2) they have a ready-to-use feature store (not a virtual feature store).
+The first feature stores evaluated were chosen because they were (1) reproducible - you can create an account and re-run the code to reproduce the results, (2) they have a ready-to-use feature store (not a virtual feature store).
+We gladly receive contributions for new feature stores, DeWitt Clause permitting.
 See how to contribute, below, for how to add a new feature store.

 The [DeWitt Clause](https://cube.dev/blog/dewitt-clause-or-can-you-benchmark-a-database?source=techstories.org) is a legal clause included in the terms of service of data platforms that is designed to prevent the benchmarking of a vendor's database.
 The following is our analysis of the terms of service of the benchmarked feature stores.